Albert Einstein: Immigration to the US (1933)

 In February 1933, while on a visit to the United States, Einstein knew he could not return to Germany with the rise to power of the Nazis under Germany's new chancellor, Adolf Hitler.

 While at American universities in early 1933, he undertook his third two-month visiting professorship at the California Institute of Technology in Pasadena.
 In February and March 1933, the Gestapo repeatedly raided his family's apartment in Berlin.
 He and his wife Elsa returned to Europe in March, and during the trip, they learned that the German Reichstag had passed the Enabling Act on 23 March, transforming Hitler's government into a de facto legal dictatorship, and that they would not be able to proceed to Berlin.
 Later on, they heard that their cottage had been raided by the Nazis and Einstein's personal sailboat confiscated.
 Upon landing in Antwerp, Belgium on 28 March, Einstein immediately went to the German consulate and surrendered his passport, formally renouncing his German citizenship.
+The renunciation was at first refused, but the Nazi government finally revoked his citizenship on 24 March 1934.
 The Nazis later sold his boat and converted his cottage into a Hitler Youth camp.